 In retrospect, I realize my mind wandered back to her first playgroup.
 I stepped away to give her space, to challenge her.
 I did it on purpose because she was so very shy that we had to set her up in social situations where she had to fend for herself.
 Someone gave her raisins, one of the few things she hated.
 They didn’t have an alternative.
 I watched as she looked all around for me.
 The desperation in her eyes.
 Frantic.
 Real fear.
 She didn’t know what to do as a true introvert at 2 ½.
 She sat there stunned with a tiny Dixie cup full of raisins.
 She looked so defenseless, so unable, so maxed out.

 I wasn’t prepared for walking away from her at college.
+The college transition shook me to my core.
 I couldn’t just step back and give her space while still being there.
 As we said goodbye, she looked exactly the same to me as she did at 2 ½ – desperate and unable.
 I had confidence in her ability to navigate college, and I was excited about her future.
 It wasn’t that I didn’t think she could handle things.
 I knew she had the skills.
 She was not 2 ½.
 I just didn’t want her to feel so very afraid when I wouldn’t be there to comfort her somehow – even if it was just with a reassuring smile and nod.

 The university president said, “You raised them well.
 You did your job.
 Now, it’s time for you to step back and let us do ours.”
 With all due respect, that is a ridiculous statement.
 Trust is earned.
 Think about it.
 Hazing.
 Sexual assault.
 Binge drinking.